ratify-project/ratify/docs/oras-auth-provider.md

 ## Supported Providers

 ### 1. Docker Config
 This is the default authentication provider.
-Ratify attempts to look for credentials at the default docker configuration path ($HOME/.docker/config.json) if the `auth-provider` section is not specified.
+Ratify attempts to look for credentials at the default docker configuration path ($HOME/.docker/config.json) if the `authProvider` section is not specified.

-Specify the `configPath` field for the `docker-config` authentication provider to use a different docker config file path.
+Specify the `configPath` field for the `dockerConfig` authentication provider to use a different docker config file path.

 ```
-"stores": {
+"store": {
         "version": "1.0.0",
         "plugins": [
             {
                 "name": "oras",
                 "localCachePath": "./local_oras_cache",
-                "auth-provider": {
+                "authProvider": {
-                    "name": "docker-config",
+                    "name": "dockerConfig",
                     "configPath": <custom file path string>
                 }
             }